 Some people don't want to be advertised to.
 They want to know when an ad is an ad.
 And I totally get that.

 This blog is an extension of my day-to-day life and business.
 I'm a writer.
 I write things.
-Sometimes, I write about stuff I like and sometimes, I might get stuff for free, or use coupons to purchase it.
+Sometimes, I write about stuff I like and sometimes, I might get stuff for free, write sponsored posts, and use affiliate links--because those things allow me to keep writing & running this blog.
 I want to make sure that I am always honest with you, my readers, and anyone else that may come across this blog.

 I believe really strongly in the ethics of journalism.
 You don't steal words; you don't steal photos; you don't lie to readers.
 For me, the FTC rules are just an extension of those ethics.

 No matter what, all the opinions in this blog are my own.
-Even if I'm sent a free sample or provided a coupon, I'll never say nice things "just because" nor will I write sponsored posts on products I do not like or use.
+Even if I'm sent a free sample or paid to write a post, I'll never say nice things "just because".
 That's just not who I am and it's not what this blog is about.

 If I ever receive a product free, or write a sponsored post, the product and title will be marked with an asterisk (*) to indicate its status as an advertisement.
+As well, all affiliate links will always be marked with a double asterisk (**).
 Sound like a deal?